The Virgin Guide

 It's come to our attention that not everyone wants to drink alcohol.

-A decade ago, sophisticated non-alcoholic drinks were still a bit unusual.
-Sure, the chain restaurants were happy to pump out frozen, sugary mocktails like Piña Coladas or Bahama Mamas, often in a juvelnile glass that the patron could take home.
-But the careful curation between zero-proof drinks and food pairing were just a glit in the eye of teetotalers everywhere.
+A decade-ish ago, chic non-alcoholic drinks were still a bit unusual.
+Sure, the chain restaurants were happy to pump out frozen, sugary mocktails like Piña Coladas or Bahama Mamas, often in a juvenile glass that the patron could take home as a bonus.
+But the careful curation between zero-proof drinks and food pairing were just a glint in the eye of abstainers everywhere.

-But in 2012, I knew we could do better than simply splashing some soda in a cranberry juice for abstaining guests.
-So I went in search of finding terrific recipes for well-curated, delicious, and inviting non-alcoholic cocktails.
+In 2012, I collected the recipes below, because I knew we could do better than simply splashing some soda in cranberry juice for wagon-riding guests.
 I asked some of Canada’s savviest mixologists at the time to offer up easy recipes for booze-free bevvies.
 And I still use them today.

 Cherry Mule